Benjamin Franklin (2002 TV series)

-Benjamin Franklin is a 2002 American documentary television series which premiered November 19–20, 2002 and reairs on August 22–September 5, 2005.
+Benjamin Franklin is a 2002 American documentary miniseries about United States Founding Father Benjamin Franklin which premiered November 19–20, 2002, and was re-broadcast August 22–September 5, 2005.
 The series was produced by Twin Cities Public Television of Minneapolis-St. Paul.

 Benjamin Franklin won an Emmy for Outstanding Nonfiction Special (Traditional) in 2003.
 Executive producers Catherine Allan and Jerry Richman accepted the award.